DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-02-changing-what-we-show-to-users-who-do-not-have-permissions.md

 ![Diversity information](diversity-new--old-labels.png)

-Doing this we discovered that some of the question labels used in the candidate service did not make sense on their own.
+Doing this we discovered that some of the questions used in the candidate service did not make sense on their own.
 So we changed:

 - “Can you complete a 3-minute questionnaire?” to “Do you want to answer a few questions about your sex, disability and ethnicity?”
 - “Please select all that apply to you” to “What disabilities do you have?”